 - Checkr Dashboard

-- Auto-engage candidates when their report is assessed as "Clear": Automatically engage candidates whose reports are assessed as Clear.
+- Auto-engage candidates when their report is assessed as "Eligible": Automatically engage candidates whose reports are assessed as Eligible.

 Add new Assess Standard guidelines